freifunk-berlin/bbb-configs/DEVELOPER.md

     ntp: 1                    # used to tell accesspoints to use the ntp server of the core router
     ipv6_subprefix: 1
     assignments:              # assign static(!) addresses from mgmt-network to individual devices/interfaces.
       magda-core: 1           # core router gets 1st address.
-In result it will be reachable at 10.31.83.113
+In result it will be reachable at 10.31.42.1
-      magda-switch: 2         # 10.31.83.114 ...
+      magda-switch: 2         # 10.31.42.2 ...
-      magda-sama: 3           # interface for mesh link to sama def'd at vid-10 (see above) gets 3rd address (for mngt only)
+      magda-sama: 3           # interface for mesh link to sama def'd at vid-10 (see above) gets 3rd address (for mgmt only)
       magda-ost-5ghz: 4
       magda-ap1: 5
       magda-ap2: 6
       magda-ap3: 7
-      magda-ap4: 8
+      magda-ap4: 8            # 10.31.42.8

 location__channel_assignments_11a_standard__to_merge:
   # AP-id, wifi-channel, bandwidth, txpower.
 Can be empty for default values